VictorAlbertos/Mockery/README.md

 }
 ```

 This `interface` has to be decorated with *Mockery annotations* depending on your mocking and validating needs ([more here](#mockery_annotations)).
-But apart from configuring Mockery's behaviour, these annotations are design to be part of the documentation; as a way to inform about the contract between the client and the API.
+But apart from configuring Mockery's behaviour, these annotations are designed to be part of the documentation; as a way to inform about the contract between client and API.

 ### @Retrofit Interceptor.
 Next `interface` is decorated with [@Retrofit](https://github.com/VictorAlbertos/Mockery/blob/master/extension_retrofit/src/main/java/io/victoralbertos/mockery/api/built_in_interceptor/Retrofit.java) `annotation`, which induces Mockery to take care of every aspect related with mocking/validating responses created by Retrofit when using `Call<T>` type.
 Mockery behaves the same way as an instance of Retrofit does, regarding *threading and http exceptions*.
 Actually, the `interface` supplied to Retrofit builder should be the same that the one supplied to Mockery (you can [thanks to Jake Wharton](https://github.com/square/retrofit/issues/1828) for this).